tomludlow2/pico_eink/README.md

 - Install the micropython-urllib.urequest by going into Thonny and then package manager
 - Configure `WIFI_CONFIG.py` and copy across `network_manager.py` to the Pico

+# recent_energy.py
+- Loads in recent energy and demonstrates how to output this to the Pico eInk Display.
+- Reloads every 60 seconds